MicrosoftEdge/MicrosoftEdge-Documentation/dev-guide/storage/IndexedDB/README.md

 ## Using requests to open a database
 Microsoft Edge can use the `indexedDB` property to access supported features of the Indexed Database API spec.

-> NOTE: For security reasons, support for the `indexedDB` property is limited to Windows Store apps and to webpages loaded using the "http://" or "https://" protocols. `"file://"` is also supported for local use.
+>note For security reasons, support for the `indexedDB` property is limited to Windows Store apps and to webpages loaded using the "http://" or "https://" protocols. `"file://"` is also supported for local use.

 For best results, use feature detection to access the IndexedDB API, as shown in the following example:
 ```js